-Adamson Analytical Laboratories offers a variety of microbiological services, such as testing and analyzing products ranging from raw materials to finished goods from a broad range of industries.
+Adamson Analytical Laboratories offers rapid microbiology cosmetic testing along with a variety of microbiological services, such as testing and analyzing products ranging from raw materials to finished goods from a broad range of industries.
 Our microbiology department is staffed with scientists experienced in testing AOAC, FDA, USP, and other internationally harmonized methods of microbiological testing.
-AAL has provided microbiological services to pharmaceutical, disinfectant, cosmetic, personal care, over-the-counter, dietary-supplement and many other industries.
+AAL has provided microbiological services to pharmaceutical, disinfectant, cosmetic, personal care, over-the-counter, dietary supplement and many other industries.

 Effective May 2009, the USP <61> and <62> provide harmonization to the existing European Pharmacopeia method for testing non-sterile pharmaceuticals.
 This includes over-the-counter (OTC) and personal care products.